genesiscommunitysuccess/docs/docs/04_front-end/05_micro-front-ends/03_foundation-header.md

 ### Control Buttons

 There are three control buttons which can be shown or hidden on the right hand side of the navigation bar (hidden by default).
-Each one of them are boolean attributes which can be added where the `<foundation-header>` tag is defined, and each one dispatches an associated event.
+Each one of them are boolean attributes which can be added where the `<foundation-header>` tag is defined, and each one dispatches an associated event when clicked.

 | Logo          | Toggle Attribute             | Dispatched Event          |
 |---------------|------------------------------|---------------------------|